GraphQLSP Config

 shouldCheckForColocatedFragments

-By default, this option is true
+By default, this option is true.

-will scan imports for GraphQL fragments.
+When enabled, @0no-co/graphqlsp will scan imports for GraphQL fragments.
 When it finds an

 unused fragment in a file that’s imported in the current module, it issues a warning.